nwlandry/nwlandry.github.io/_pages/publications.md

 ### Contributed Talks

+*On limitations of uniplex networks for modeling multiplex diffusion*, Networks 2021, July 2021

+*Hypergraph community structure and the emergence of polarization*, TopoNets 2021: Networks 2021 Satellite, June 2021

 *The effect of time-dependent infectiousness on epidemic dynamics*, Front Range Applied Mathematics Student Conference 2021, March 2021

 *The effect of heterogeneity on hypergraph contagion models*, TopoNets 2020, September 2020